SergiyKochenko/react-ecommerce-store/README.md

   - `DELETE /api/cart`: Removes a product or clears the cart.
   - `POST /api/coupons/validate`: Validates and applies a coupon.
   - `POST /api/payments/create-checkout-session`: Initiates the Stripe checkout session.

+## Stripe Payments Integration

+This project integrates Stripe for secure payment processing.

+### Features
+- **Checkout Process**: Users can securely complete their purchases using Stripe Checkout.
+- **Payment Intents**: Handles payment lifecycles using Stripe's Payment Intents API.
+- **Cart Management**: Automatically clears the cart upon successful payment.
+- **Environment Variables**: Uses `STRIPE_PUBLIC_KEY` for the frontend and `STRIPE_SECRET_KEY` for the backend to securely manage API keys.

+### Implementation Details
+- **Frontend**:
+  - `OrderSummary.jsx`: Initiates the payment process by creating a Stripe Checkout session.
+  - `PurchaseSuccessPage.jsx`: Handles post-payment success logic, including clearing the cart.
+  - `PurchaseCancelPage.jsx`: Displays a cancellation message if the payment is not completed.
+  - Uses `@stripe/stripe-js` for secure payment tokenization and redirection.
+- **Backend**:
+  - `payment.route.js`: Defines routes for creating checkout sessions and handling payment success.
+  - `payment.controller.js`: Contains logic for interacting with Stripe's API.
+  - Protects sensitive routes using middleware.

+### Setup Instructions
+1. **Environment Variables**:
+   - Add `STRIPE_PUBLIC_KEY` to your `.env` file for the frontend.
+   - Add `STRIPE_SECRET_KEY` to your `.env` file for the backend.

+2. **Testing Payments**:
+   - Use Stripe's test card numbers (e.g., `4242 4242 4242 4242`) to simulate payments in test mode.

+For more details, refer to the [Stripe Documentation](https://stripe.com/docs).

 ## Deployment